thestippe/thestippe.github.io/_drafts/statistics/2025-11-14-survival_analysis.md

 The analyzed event can be either the time before a component fails or the occurrence of some biological change like the infection of one patient or even the next eruption of a volcano.
+This kind of model can be applied to a huge number of situations, from marketing to recruiting and even to house market, and it is useful when you want to estimate how long will it take to a client (or a resource) before leaving your company or how long will it take to you to sell a house.

 ## Mathematical background